The Tony Danza Tapdance Extravaganza

 The Tony Danza Tapdance Extravaganza is an American mathcore band from Murfreesboro, Tennessee.
 The band was founded in Monroe, Louisiana, by members Layne Meylain, Mason Crooks, Brad Thomson, and Mike Butler.
 They relocated to Murfreesboro to look for a frontman and found Jessie Freeland.
 They released four studio albums before disbanding in 2012.
-They were widely praised for their heaviness, alternate tunings, and quirky sense of humor.
+Danza reunited in February 2025 for a series of live performances later that year and a new studio album.

 History

 The Tony Danza Tapdance Extravaganza was founded in 2004.
 They chose their band name after actor Tony Danza; the humorous moniker is occasionally misinterpreted, as older concertgoers have attended shows in hopes of seeing Danza in person.
 The group signed with Corrosive Recordings in 2005 after self-releasing their debut album.
 In the summer of 2006, the band's practice space burned down and the members lost over $15000 in equipment loss and damages.
 Their second release, Danza II: Electric Boogaloo, was issued in 2007 on Black Market Activities.
 The album's name is a parody of the Danzig album, Danzig II: Lucifuge, as well as the 1980s film Breakin' 2: Electric Boogaloo.
 The album features short, humorous skits interspersed with the songs making fun of their surroundings growing up.
 The group has toured with Cattle Decapitation, Arsonists Get All the Girls, Veil of Maya, Full Blown Chaos, Despised Icon, The Acacia Strain, Beneath the Massacre, Unearth, See You Next Tuesday, The Red Chord, Shai Hulud, Psyopus, The Number 12 Looks Like You, Lye By Mistake, A Life Once Lost, and Emmure, among others.
 In March 2008, the band crashed their tour van after playing a show in Lewisville, Texas.
 Former member Brad Thomson founded Midgets with Machetes, a record label distributed by Uprising Records.

 On September 24, 2009, the band announced that Layne Meylain and Mike Butler had amicably left the group.
 At the same time, the band formally announced their next album, Danza III: A Series of Unfortunate Events.
 The album focuses on lyrical themes such as personal, social, political and global "unfortunate events" tied around the three musical themes of technical, groove-based and ambient music.
 It was recorded in November 2009 with Jeremiah Scott and Steve Blackmon.

 The band released their third album, Danza III: The Series of Unfortunate Events, on July 6, 2010.
 On the record, Josh Travis performs lead and rhythm guitar on an 8-string guitar as well as the bass.
 It also marks the first album by the band to include drummer Mike Bradley.
 The songs "I Am Sammy Jankis" and "The Union" were released as singles.

 During May 2011, the band confirmed that Danza IIII is in the works.
 In the meantime of its creation, guitarist Josh Travis has joined Jerry Roush's new band Glass Cloud as a side-project with their debut album, The Royal Thousand, being released on July 3, 2012.